Tips to Take Better Photos With Just Your iPhone

 If I do an afternoon shoot when the sun is really bright, I shoot inside or find a shaded area to make sure the sun will not wash out my subject.

-Find Shade– a tree, or a building to block the sun/have the sun “peek out” from it so the sun is not so intense.
+Find Shade– Look for a tree, or a building to block the sun/have the sun “peek out” from it so the sun is not so intense.
+Be sure to avoid "speckles" from the tree so it doesn't make your skin all shadowy.

-Don’t Face the Sun– not only will you squint, but your face will be washed out and your skin will be uneven shades.
+Don’t Face the Sun directly– not only will you squint, but your face will be washed out and your skin will be uneven shades.
 Have the sun pointing behind the subject.
+If you're shooting during golden hour (sunrise & sunset) this will add a nice warm glow to your subject.
+When you're taking the photo, be sure you (the photographer) aren't creating shade on your subject.

 If you want to make your images really pop, negative space is key.
 Negative space is the area which surrounds the main subject in your photo (the main subject is known as the “positive space”) Perks of photos with negative space: